chz05/AUT_AP_2025_Spring_HW1/README.md

 ## **Objective:**

-Implement a function that takes a vector of 3D points (each represented as a `std::array<int, 3>`) and sorts the vector **in-place** based on the Euclidean distance of each point from the origin (0, 0, 0).
+Implement a function that takes a vector of 3D points (each represented as a `std::array<double, 3>`) and sorts the vector **in-place** based on the Euclidean distance of each point from the origin (0, 0, 0).

 ### **Function Prototype:**